Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

 Solution 6: Create a new custom network location

-Note: For macOS Ventura, Follow the Solution 5 given steps.
-And Remove WiFi Profile completely and Re-add, and Enable WiFi.
+Note: For macOS Ventura, follow the Solution 5 given steps.
+And obliterate the WiFi Profile, re-add it, and enable WiFi.

 Step 1: Go to the Apple logo from the top menu > System Settings.